Topiramate extended-release capsulesPronunciation

 - Lab tests, including serum bicarbonate levels, may be performed while you use topiramate extended-release capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Caution is advised when using topiramate extended-release capsules in CHILDREN; they may be more sensitive to its effects, especially decreased sweating and decreased bicarbonate levels.

 - Topiramate extended-release capsules may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they take topiramate extended-release capsules.

-- Topiramate extended-release capsules is not approved for use in CHILDREN younger than 6 years old.
+- Topiramate extended-release capsules are not approved for use in CHILDREN younger than 6 years old.